 5. They Don’t Disclose Their Fees

 Apparently, it is acceptable for business lenders only to reveal their fees if the potential borrower asks about them.
 Potential borrowers are always advised to ask about fees.
 Still, a legitimate business lender does not deliberately gloss over basic fee policies.
 One example is prepayment fees, which are not uncommon, but high prepayment fees can significantly increase the loan’s overall cost.
-Then same can be said about additional fees for refinancing or customizing an existing loan.
+The same can be said about additional fees for refinancing or customizing an existing loan.
 If you wish to pay off your loan early or modify its terms, you should only be charged if you were previously informed about this policy.

 6. They Don’t Get Back to You Promptly

 Reliability is a critical component of trust.
-The business lender you choose should, therefore be available to talk and get back to you promptly.
+The business lender you choose should therefore be available to talk and get back to you promptly.
 You shouldn’t only be able to speak with the institution during certain times of certain days.
 When you have a question, you shouldn’t have to wait several days for an answer.
-Alternative business lenders often speak with clients when it is most convenient for them, even after regular work hours.
+Alternative business lenders often speak with clients when convenient for them, even after regular work hours.
 Business owners are notoriously busy, so the longer they have to wait for information, the more stressful their day becomes.

 Business Lenders: Above All Else, Know Your Business

 Choosing the right business lender is much easier when you truly understand your business.
 Different business lenders specialize with varying types of companies, and not just in regards to the industry.
-You have to know your cash flow cycle, your busy periods, your financial goals, anything that could affect your capacity to repay debt.
+You have to know your cash flow cycle, your busy periods, financial goals, and anything that could affect your capacity to repay debt.
 This will ultimately allow you to find a business lender that works with you, not against you.

 Which factors were most important when you looked for business lenders?
 Share any thoughts or resources on our contact page!